 - Run the test for a sufficient duration to capture a representative sample of your audience

 For instance, you operate an online fitness platform and are keen on increasing subscriptions.
 So you might create two versions of the “Sign Up” button – red and blue.
 By monitoring how users respond to each version, you can identify which color drives more sign-ups and implement it on your website.

 4. Heatmap Usability Analysis

-Heatmap analysis is a potent usability testing example that helps uncover hidden gems in your website’s user experience.
+Heatmap analysis is a potent usability testing example that helps uncover hidden gems in your website’s UX.
 By employing this data-driven approach, you can get a bird’s-eye view of your users’ interactions, enabling you to identify areas that require optimization and create an engaging site that leaves a lasting impression.

-A heatmap is a visual representation of user engagement on your web pages.
+A heatmap is a visual representation of visitor engagement on your web pages.
 Warm colors like red and orange indicate high activity areas, while cool tones like blue and green signify lower interactions.
 This color-coded system allows you to understand at a glance which sections of your site capture users’ attention and which parts need a little extra TLC.